 Time magazine has named B.K.S Iyengar as one of the 100 most influential people in the world.
 The BBC hailed Iyengar as ‘the Michelangelo of yoga.’
-These are impressive references but, but let’s take a look at his latest book ‘Light on Life: The Yoga Journey to Wholeness, Inner Peace, and Ultimate Freedom.’
+These are impressive references, but let’s look at his latest book ‘Light on Life: The Yoga Journey to Wholeness, Inner Peace, and Ultimate Freedom.’

 ‘The inward journey’ is the first chapter of Iyengar’s book and lays the foundation for all that follows: He then introduces the five Koshas, the sheaths of human existence, as a model for human evolution.
 Each of the five sheaths overlays and obscures the more subtle awareness that is interior to it.
 The five Koshas are:

 - Mental body – Manomaya Kosha

 - Bliss body – Anandamaya Kosha

 One needs to integrate these five koshas to reach wholeness fully.
 Before Iyengar elucidates each Kosha in its spiritual significance and related yogic practice in the following chapters, the eight limbs of Ashtanga Yoga are introduced.